ashyibo23/pattern-recognition-/README.md

 # pattern-recognition-

 Various Implementation of Pattern recognition, neural networks and deep learning Algorithms...
+#Find a tutorial file with this repo for understanding various algorithms and approaches
 - Discriminant Functions
 - Neural Networks
 - confusion matrix